Esteban Cabeza de Baca

+Esteban Cabeza de Baca (born 1985) is an American painter who lives and works between Queens, New York, and the US Southwest, whose abstract landscapes explore environmental and border issues.

-Esteban Cabeza de Baca was born in 1985 in San Ysidro, California, and received a BFA from Cooper Union, School of the Arts in 2010 and an MFA from Columbia University in 2014.
-He currently lives and works in Queens, New York.
+He received a BFA from Cooper Union, School of the Arts in 2010 and an MFA from Columbia University in 2014.

 Biography

 Early life

-Cabeza de Baca's childhood hometown of San Ysidro was located on the U.S.–Mexico border.
+Esteban Cabeza de Baca was born in 1985 in San Ysidro, California, at the U.S.–Mexico border.
 His father and mother were active in the Brown Berets, as well as the Chicano, American Indian, and Black Panther movements.
-Cabeza de Baca was heavily influenced by the border town's position, as well as his Native American and Mexican heritage.
-He was also influenced by his parents, whose political passions and concern for human dignity led them to shelter "illegals" in their home during his youth.
+His father was a historian and his mother was an union organizer.
+Cabeza de Baca was heavily influenced by the border town's position, as well as his Indigenous and Mexican heritage.
+He was also influenced by his parents, whose political passions and concern for human dignity led them to shelter undocumented migrants in their home during his youth.
+This deeply influences his exploration of themes such as colonialism, migration, and cultural memory in his art.

+Professional life

+Cabeza de Baca teaches at Purchase College.
+His topics include Colonization and Color, the Generated Image, Painting Identity, Plein-Air to the Studio: Landscape and Figure.